SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/create.md

 > [!NOTE]
 > The link is valid for 30 minutes by default.

 Using the double opt-in feature will guarantee that people submit the right email address.
 This means that your mailing list will be more reliable, which will help raise the opening rates of your mailings.
-As an added bonus, you won’t have to spend time correcting spelling mistakes in email addresses or deleting email addresses that don’t exist.
+As an added bonus, you won't have to spend time correcting spelling mistakes in email addresses or deleting email addresses that do not exist.
 And it also will help you in your effort to stay GDPR-compliant.

 Watch this video to learn how to use the double opt-in feature on your web form (video length - 3:45) or follow the steps below.